Lake Cascade Fishery Update for 2022-2023

 If you fished Lake Cascade last year, you may have been asked a few questions at the boat ramp by our creel technicians -- like which fish species you were after, how long you fished, and how many fish you caught.
 To get a good summary of angler experiences, large numbers of interviews are required.
 In fact, throughout the year, fisheries staff in McCall spent a total of 116 days conducting almost 1,500 interviews – rain or shine.

-Although the popularity of Lake Cascade has increased in recent years, harvest remains within historical ranges.
+While the popularity of Lake Cascade has increased in recent years, harvest remains within historical ranges.
 In this study, we estimated that 66,780 Yellow Perch, 3,953 Rainbow Trout, and 1,678 Smallmouth Bass were harvested between May 2021 and 2022 in Lake Cascade.
-Those are really big numbers, so it’s extremely important to put our estimates in context with past harvest studies conducted on Lake Cascade (see figure below).
+Based on tagging studies conducted throughout the last decade, approximately 12% of harvestable-sized (greater than 7 inches) perch are caught and harvested by anglers each year.
+By dividing our harvest estimate by the average tag return rate, we can estimate the number of harvestable-sized perch in the lake -- in this case around 550 thousand perch.
+Those are huge numbers, so it’s extremely important to put our estimates in context with past harvest studies conducted on Lake Cascade (see figure below).

 Estimated angling effort (hours) and perch harvest by study year at Lake Cascade